EmilieKaufmann/PiecewiseStationaryBandits/README.md

 # Content

-This package permits to try bandit algorithms for piecewise stationary bandit problems with Bernoulli rewards and to reproduce experiments in the paper
+This repository provides julia code to run bandit algorithms for piecewise stationary bandit problems with Bernoulli rewards.
+It notably permits to reproduce the experiments in the paper

 * Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits by Lilian Besson, Emilie Kaufmann, Odalric-Ambrym Maillard and Julien Seznec, arXiv:1902.01575